KeyboardKit/KeyboardKit/README.md

 * 🚏 [Routing][Routing] - KeyboardKit lets you route text to other destinations than the main app.
 * ⬅️ [RTL][RTL] - KeyboardKit supports RTL (right-to-left) locales, such as Arabic, Persian, Kurdish etc.
 * ⚙️ [Settings][Settings] - KeyboardKit has tools for accessing and linking to an app's keyboard settings.
-* 🎨 [Styles][Styles] - KeyboardKit defines a bunch of styles that simplify customizing the look of various components.